DeanLemans/deanlemans.github.io/content/00-raw/00_01-unprocessed/old-home.md

 	- stress toy
 	- Epson Ecotank (printer)
 	- airfilter (winix)
-	- CeraVe (face wash)
-	- toe spacers
 	- barefoot shoes
 	- neck training equipment
 	- monero
 	- grafting tape
-	- mosquito bits
-	- mewing equipment
  when bying things, always look at the buy it for life subreddit. for long term investment in stuff.
- so that i dont have to buy it again and again. better money management.
+ so that i dont have to buy it again and again. better budgeting.

 ## Gratitude